jarowmyers/jarowmyers.github.io/lab3.md

 ![](/images/vpnSettings.PNG)

 To setup the VPN on a laptop, the contents of the ~/wireguard/config/peer_pc1/peer_pc1.conf file are needed.

-In the WireGuard application, the 'Add Empty Tunnel...' option was chosen, and then the contents of the peer_pc1.conf file was copied into the application.
+In the WireGuard application, the 'Add Empty Tunnel...' option was chosen, and then the contents of the peer_pc1.conf file were copied into the application.

 The tunnel was then saved and the device can connect to the VPN.

 An image of the laptop IP before and after connecting as well as the active tunnel in WireGuard are shown below.

 The unconnected IP, the IP when connected, and the active tunnel in WireGuard.